MIT-AJL-Team-8/DermKaggle/README.md

 * How to install dependencies

   !pip install ultralytics
-* How to set up the environment

 * How to access the dataset(s)

 Access the data through this link: https://www.kaggle.com/competitions/bttai-ajl-2025/data

-* How to run the notebook or scripts
+* How to run the notebook

+Run yolo-model-ajl.ipynb to run data preprocessing, yolo model training, and prediction creation.

 ---